Skip to main content

 Falling Behind: How Americans’ Anxiety over Status Affects U.S. Foreign Policy

-Research Interests: American foreign policy; public opinion; status, prestige, and reputation in international politics.
+Research Interests: American foreign policy; public opinion; status, prestige, and reputation in international politics; trust in science; survey and experimental methods

 Publications: